bentanjunrong/TIL-2020/README.md

 I have created folders for each part of the competition (CV and NLP).
 Save your notebooks there

 ## Dataset/Directory standardization
  I am not gonna push the dataset to Github.
 For the sake of standardizing paths, create a folder called `data` and extract the contents of the [`Download All` zip file](https://www.kaggle.com/c/til2020/data?select=TIL_NLP_train_dataset.csv) here.
+I have also created a `saved_models` folder within the two parts (CV and NLP) to save the models we have trained locally.
+[Refer to the next section for more info](#saving-models)

-Here is how the overall directory looks on my pc
+  Here is how the overall directory looks on my pc.
+Folders that are not pushed to the Github repo are marked with *

  ```
 .
 ├── CV
+│   ├── CV-Notebooks-go-here!
+│   ├── ravyu_RESNET50_defaulttemplate.ipynb
-│   └── CV-Notebooks-go-here!
+│   └── saved_models*
-├── data
+├── data*
 │   ├── NLP_submission_example.csv
+│   ├── resnet50_weights_tf_dim_ordering_tf_kernels.h5
+│   ├── resnet50_weights_tf_dim_ordering_tf_kernels_notop.h5
 │   ├── TIL_NLP_test_dataset.csv
 │   ├── TIL_NLP_train_dataset.csv
 │   ├── train